2. Make sure three reference forms are submitted (preferably directly from) a Pastor, Elder and a suitable other (not family).

 Due to the expensive country we are situated in, the program costs about 100.000 NOK (approx. 10'000 Euros) per student.
 Rather than asking for school fees of this amount, we request the students’ full attention, their time and talents, and a determination to complete the program.

 Full time students who complete the school year are supported by the Granheim Foundation with a scholarship of 61.000 NOK (approx. 6'100 Euros).
-By sponsoring tuition, room and board in Norway, we want to set an example for young people to give, as Jesus freely gave us salvation.

 Read more about the vision of the Granheim Foundation here.